Announcements

 Accommodations: Section 504 of the Americans with Disabilities Act of 1990 offers guidelines for curriculum modifications and adaptations for students with documented disabilities.
 If applicable, students may obtain adaptation recommendations from the Ross Center for Disability Services, Campus Center, UL Room 211, (617-287-7430).
 The student must present these recommendations and discuss them with each professor within a reasonable period, preferably by the end of Drop/Add period.

 Student Conduct: Students are required to adhere to the University Policy on Academic Standards and Cheating, to the University Statement on Plagiarism and the Documentation of Written Work, and to the Code of Student Conduct as delineated in the catalog of Undergraduate Programs.
-The Code is available online at: http://www.umb.edu/life_on_campus/policies/code/
+The Code is available online at: https://www.umb.edu/campus-life/dean-of-students/student-conduct-process/

 Academic Honesty: Please read this note about plagiarism and cheating: honesty.pdf